codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

   max-width="100%"
 %}

+#### Tunnel-based hybrid runtime architecture
+Tunnel-based hybrid runtimes use tunneling instead of ingress controllers to control communication between the Codefresh Runtime in the customer cluster and the Codefresh Platform.
+Tunnel-based, ingress-less, runtimes are optimal when the cluster with the Codefresh Runtime is not exposed to the internet.

+{% include
+   image.html
+   lightbox="true"
+   file="/images/getting-started/architecture/arch-hybrid-ingressless.png"
+ url="/images/getting-started/architecture/arch-hybrid-ingressless.png"
+  alt="Tunnel-based hybrid runtime architecture" caption="Tunnel-based hybrid runtime architecture" max-width="100%"
+%}

 #### Ingress-based hybrid runtime architecture
 Ingress-based runtimes use ingress controllers to control communication between the Codefresh Runtime in the customer cluster and the Codefresh Platform.
 Ingress-based runtimes are optimal when the cluster with the Codefresh Runtime is exposed to the internet.